 The Type of Practice

 Dog owners are probably already aware that specialization costs more.
-You know that your organic dog food costs more than the store or budget brand, for example, so you should expect that going to a specialty practice is going to end up costing you more than one that has a more generalized approach.
+You know that your organic dog food costs more than the cheap dog food or budget brand you find at the store, for example, so you should expect that going to a specialty practice is going to end up costing you more than one that has a more generalized approach.
 If you are going to a practice that sees a limited number of patients, that specializes only in certain procedures, or that has special equipment, you’re going to end up paying more money for the benefits that your pet gets from that kind of veterinary care.

 Ensuring That You Get A Good Price